Home Studies for Michigan Adoptive Families

 In addition to the interviews, you will need to gather such things as personal reference letters, employment verification, medical examination summaries, background clearances, and financial statements.
 You will be completing several forms as well, including a financial status worksheet, social history questionnaires, a profile data sheet, and information on a guardianship plan.
 The caseworker will guide you through all of this!

-You’ll start by completing a preliminary application and being assigned to a caseworker.
+You’ll start by having a consultation with one of our adoption specialists.
+Next is the application process and caseworker assignment.
 The caseworker will get you started on the paperwork and schedule the interviews with you.
-You will also be required to complete several hours of adoption-specific training.
+You will also be required to complete a minimum of 12 hours of adoption-specific training.
 Your caseworker will give you specific requirements, which may be a combination of online trainings, videos, books, and articles.